The Southern Gables Neighborhood Park

 Do you think we should modernize the Southern Gables Neighborhood Park?

 What?
 We have a park??

 Back in 2019, and continuing through the dark days of the 2020 COVID year, several of our community leaders came up with an idea for a long-needed neighborhood improvement.
 They started working on a plan.
 Then in March of 2021 they submitted a proposal to the City of Lakewood, and in August it was approved by the City Council.
 The Council agreed (and so do we) that it’s about time for us to update and improve the Southern Gables Neighborhood Park.

 Southern Gables Neighborhood Park?

 If you are surprised to hear about the park in our neighborhood, you’re not alone.
 Technically, there isn’t one!
-Lots of neighbors go to the Green Gables Elementary School campus though, to walk pets or jog, let their children play on the equipment, toss a Frisbee or just enjoy the shade trees — but it’s not really a park.
-This project will give us an improvement to the school grounds to make it much more park-like, and available for better community use.
+Lots of neighbors go to the Green Gables Elementary School campus though – outside of school hours – to walk pets or jog, let their children play on the equipment, toss a Frisbee or just enjoy the shade trees.
+Still, it’s not really a park.
+This project will give us an improvement to the school grounds to make it more park-like, and available for better community use.
 As the proposal described…

 “In partnership with volunteers from the neighborhood community, Green Gables Elementary School and Green Gables Parent/Teacher Association (PTA), we [The Southern Gables Neighborhood Association] plan to create, utilize and maintain updates to the school fields and play space.
 This over-all plan would include a closed loop asphalt trail which would measure 1/3 mile (three laps = one mile), with… resting spots or areas where families might watch their children play on the playground… Outdoor seating (six outdoor picnic tables with connected benches) will be placed on the asphalt on the north side of the school and near the current playground.